As always, thanks for using ajolla, and please let us know if you have any questions or feedback.

 Who We Are

-ajolla, Inc. (together with, subsidiaries, affiliates, agents, representatives, consultants, employees, officers, and directors—collectively, “ajolla,” “we,” or “us”) provides services that help people bring businesses to life (our “Services”).
+Rckstrt media corporation and subsidiary ajolla, Inc. (together with, subsidiaries, affiliates, agents, representatives, consultants, employees, officers, and directors—collectively, “ajolla,” “we,” or “us”) provides services that help people bring businesses to life (our “Services”).
 Our main service is a funding platform for businesses.
-We are a Private Corporation based in Chicago, IL.
+We are a Private Corporation based in Toronto, ON and Chicago, IL.

 How This Policy Applies

 In order for you to create an account on ajolla and use our Services, we need to collect and process certain information.
 Depending on your use of the Services, that may include: